sudo-kill-me/EyeBleacher/README.md

 From this porject, I learned a lot about how Reddit specifically handles it's post/subreddit data.
 This is also my first non-tutorial project with C# and WinForms.

+## Issues
+The only issue I've found as of right now is sometimes when pressing the "Something Wholesome" or "Something Cool" buttons, an unhandled exception will be thrown.
+The unhandled exception is **Newtonsoft.Json.JsonSerializationException** which gets thrown because all the JSON data from the last button press returns no .jpg files so they all get filtered out and the arrays are all left null.

+Putting a Try{} Catch (Newtonsoft.Json.JsonSerializationException) {} block around the code for these two buttons does stop this from occuring, but it makes the program run slowly.